ByteQuix / Industries / Construction (Commercial)

 Six tools that move the needle for a contractor your size.

 Every construction company is different.
-The tools below are the patterns we see most often in small and mid-sized shops.
+These are the patterns we see most often in small and mid-sized shops.
 Pick the one that hurts most.
 We pilot it in 1 to 3 weeks.

 1. 01